 Mr. Christiansen sits on the pro bono committee for the Firm’s D.C. office and maintains an active pro bono docket.
+In 2019, Mr. Christiansen received the Firm’s Frank Wheat Award for his pro bono work.

 Before joining the firm, Mr. Christiansen served as a law clerk to the Honorable Jay S. Bybee of the United States Court of Appeals for the Ninth Circuit, and to the Honorable Thomas R. Lee of the Utah Supreme Court.